-1. Great Smoky Mountains National Park, Tennessee
+1. Great Smoky Mountains National Park, Tennessee & North Carolina

 The Smoky Mountains are beautiful in any season, but perhaps they are at their best in the fall.
 The combination of fall colors, mountains, streams/rivers, and waterfalls make this an ideal location to capture amazing fall photos.

 October is a very busy time of year in the Smoky Mountains, so plan ahead and know where you want to be.
 The Roaring Fork Motor Tour and Cade’s Cove, both located within the national park, are excellent choices.
-For detailed information see Photography Guide to Great Smoky Mountains National Park.
+For detailed information, see this Photography Guide to Great Smoky Mountains National Park.

 3. New York

-Some of the most noteworthy areas in New York: the Adironacks (including Lake Placid), the Catskills in the southeastern part of the state, and the Finger Lakes region (Watkins Glen State Park, Taughannock State Park, and Letchworth State Park) in central New York.
+The state of New York has many different areas and locations that are worth visiting.
+Some of the most noteworthy areas in New York are: the Adirondacks (including Lake Placid), the Catskills in the southeastern part of the state, and the Finger Lakes region (Watkins Glen State Park, Taughannock State Park, and Letchworth State Park) in central New York.

 Michigan’s Upper Peninsula borders three of the great lakes and is an excellent choice for a secluded fall destination.
 This is a rather large area with loads of different places to see and photograph.
-There are several different suggested routes that you can follow (see this list and this list) for your own photographic treks.
+There are several different suggested routes that you can follow (see this list) for your own photographic treks.